Strilanc/Strilanc.github.io/_posts/2026-06-27-unfathomable-bugs-windows-build.md

 It could be a bug in the *interaction* between these systems.
 There's very little to go on, and it's invariably going to end in some unsatisfying way.

-Adding salt to the wound, I can't reproduce the bug locally..
+Adding salt to the wound, I can't reproduce the bug locally.
-I don't have a windows machien, and Github actions doesn't support local execution.
+I don't have a windows machine, and Github actions doesn't support local execution.
 The only environment I know the bug happens in is the Windows build within continuous integration triggered by pushing to github.
 (I've never managed to explain to `cibuildwheel` to explain to `setup.py` to explain to `cl.exe` to please build things in parallel, so these builds take several minutes.)
 Progress will be slow.